The field of research into the benefits of CBD grows every day and there are now CBD assistance programs available for helping veterans.

 There are over 20 million veterans in the United States who live with chronic health issues, including PTSD, anxiety and chronic pain.

-CBD oil is a promising new therapy that can provide relief to these veterans, making it easier for them to cope with their daily symptoms.
+CBD oil is a promising new therapy that can provide relief to these veterans.

 Post-Traumatic Stress Disorder

 PTSD is one of the most common issues facing the veteran population with between 10% and 20% of veterans experiencing PTSD.
 That’s about 3 to 6 times higher than the rates of PTSD among the civilian population.